 Although extending the removal spectrum of modern dialysis membranes beyond the capabilities of standard of high-flux devices is highly desirable, the design challenge is to maximize the removal of large uremic toxins while also maintaining albumin losses for long-term treatment of patients with ESRD.
-The updated classification system includes the previously mentioned MCO membranes that incorporate high-retention onset (HRO) properties.
+The updated classification system includes the previously mentioned MCO membrane that incorporates high-retention onset (HRO) properties.
 This membrane class may hold promise in achieving acceptable albumin losses.

-Pore size distribution curves (Fig. 2 a-c) and the corresponding sieving coefficient profiles (Figure 2d) and the corresponding sieving coefficient for three classes of membranes (high flux, MCO, and HCO) reveal that as the separation between MWRO and MWCO decreases, the profile of the curve becomes steeper, resulting in increased removal of large uremic toxins and decreased loss of albumin.
-As shown in Figure 2d, the MCO curve is the steepest of the four curves, stopping before the molecular weight (MW) of albumin, while HCO extends beyond albumin's MW.
+Pore size distribution curves (Fig. 2 a-c) and the corresponding sieving coefficient profiles (Figure 2d) and the corresponding sieving coefficient for three classes of membranes (high flux, MCO membrane, and HCO membrane) reveal that as the separation between MWRO and MWCO decreases, the profile of the curve becomes steeper, resulting in increased removal of large uremic toxins and decreased loss of albumin.
+As shown in Figure 2d, the MCO membrane curve is the steepest of the four curves, stopping before the molecular weight (MW) of albumin, while the HCO membrane extends beyond albumin's MW.

-By virtue of larger pore sizes, increased membrane diffusivity is one mechanism by which the removal of large solutes is augmented with the MCO class of dialyzers relative to standard high-flux membranes.
+By virtue of larger pore sizes, increased membrane diffusivity is one mechanism by which the removal of large solutes is augmented with the MCO membrane class of dialyzers relative to standard high-flux membranes.
 Although hemodialysis using this type of dialyzer is technically diffusion-based, most large-solute removal still occurs by convection through the mechanism of internal filtration.
-For MCO and other dialyzers, the effect of this mechanism is intentionally augmented through increases in the mean pore size and reductions in the inner diameter of hollow fibers.
+For MCO membrane and other dialyzers, the effect of this mechanism is intentionally augmented through increases in the mean pore size and reductions in the inner diameter of hollow fibers.
 Preliminary data suggest that this class of dialyzers has depuration capabilities that approach those of online post-dilution hemodiafiltration without the need for (exogenous) substitution fluid administration.

 FIGURE 2.
 Performance characteristics of hemodialysis membranes derived from a suggested new classification system.
-Pore size distribution curves are schematically depicted for three classes of membranes, high flux (HF; part a), medium cut-off (MCO; part b) and high cut-off (HCO; part c), as well as their sieving coefficient (SC) profiles (part d).
-As the interval between molecular weight retention onset (MWRO) and molecular weight cut-off (MWCO) decreases, the profile of the curve becomes steeper, increasing the removal of large uremic toxins (such as $\beta 2$ -microglobulin ($\beta 2$ ml) while decreasing the loss of albumin (part d).
+Pore size distribution curves are schematically depicted for three classes of membranes, high flux (HF; part a), medium cut-off (MCO membrane; part b) and high cut-off (HCO membrane; part c), as well as their sieving coefficient (SC) profiles (part d).
+As the interval between molecular weight retention onset (MWRO) and molecular weight cut-off (MWCO) decreases, the profile of the curve becomes steeper, increasing the removal of large uremic toxins (such as $\beta 2\text{-microglobulin}\left(\beta 2\text{m}\right)$) while decreasing the loss of albumin (part d).
 A low-flux (LF) membrane is shown for comparison.
 Figures adapted from Ronco and Clark.